openshift-labs/lab-developing-with-odo/workshop/content/070-deploying-component-from-source-code.md

 You should see an error message in our component log.
 That is expected.
 Let's move on and deploy a database and link that database to our backend.

-Terminate the tailing log by entering:
+Terminate the tailing log by entering the following in the terminal with the error log message:

 ```execute-1
 <ctrl+c>
 ```

-in that terminal.